freenas/freenas-docs/userguide/intro.rst

   `features and drivers
   <https://www.freebsd.org/releases/11.1R/relnotes.html>`_.

+* Compressed ARC statistics have been added to :command:`top`.
+The information gathered includes *Compressed* (bytes of memory used by ARC caches), *Uncompressed* (bytes of data stored in ARC caches before compression), and *Ratio* (ratio of uncompressed data to total ARC size).

 * The Dojo Tookit has been updated to version 1.12.2.

 * OpenVPN has been updated to version `2.4.3